ProsperWorks/oak/README.md

 serialization supports cyclical structures and distinguishes between String and Symbol, but does not support user-defined types.

-In ProsperWorks/ALI, we use OAK at Copper, OAK has found use cases in:
+In `ALI` (copper.com's primary web service), OAK has found use cases in:

   - Volatile Redis cache entries, where dynamic control of time-space tradeoffs shaves down hosting costs.